Student Handbook

 Parents and legal adult guardians are always welcome at Chapel Hill!
 Please follow the procedures we have for visitors so that your presence never disrupts our learning environment.

 Our first invitation is for Walk-Through Day in July.
-Student schedules are mailed home, then students WITH parents may come to Chapel Hill to walk around the school finding classrooms and asking questions if needed.
+Student schedules are mailed home, then students long with parents, may come to Chapel Hill to walk around the school to find classrooms and asking questions if needed.
+This day is set aside for students who will be new to Chapel Hill.

 In October, Student-Led Conferences are held by appointment with teams and teachers two different evenings before the Fall Break.
 This is an incredibly important time for the most important people in our students’ lives to talk together.